buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: 8 hours

 You touch a willing creature to grant it a limited ability to see into the immediate future.
-For the duration, the target can't be surprised and has +1d6 on Attack Rolls, basic skill checks, and Saving Throws.
+For the duration, the target can' \*\*t be surprised and has +1d6 on Attack Rolls, basic skill checks, and Saving Throws.
 Additionally, for the duration, other creatures have -1d6 on Attack Rolls against the target.
 The spell immediately ends if you cast it again before its duration ends.

 ### Freedom of Movement